 As the winter storm rages, here's what to know in your state

-A powerful winter storm has begun slowly carving its way across the eastern two-thirds of the U.S., potentially bringing a mix of heavy snow, dangerous ice and bitterly cold temperatures from New Mexico to New England.
+A powerful winter storm has begun slowly carving its way across the eastern two-thirds of the United States, potentially bringing a mix of heavy snow, dangerous ice and bitterly cold temperatures from New Mexico to New England.

+In New Mexico and Texas, tens of thousands were without electricity on Saturday as the effects of the weekend's large weekend storm began.

 More than 30 states were under a National Weather Service watch, warning or advisory as of Saturday morning.
 NWS forecasters were particularly concerned about freezing rain and ice, warning that "catastrophic ice accumulations are expected from the Southern Plains to the Southeast/Mid-Atlantic."